The biggest change to Australian payroll in years

 Frequently asked questions

-The payday super rules are proposed to take effect for payments made on or after 1 July 2026.
-Final ATO and Treasury guidance is still being confirmed.
+The Payday Super rules take effect for payments made on or after 1 July 2026.

 How quickly must super contributions reach the employee's fund?